zorael/kameloso/README.md

 * 8ball! because why not
 * storing, loading and printing quotes from users
 * saving notes to offline users that get played back when they come online
-* looking up titles of pasted URLs
+* looking up titles of pasted web URLs
 * sed-replacement of the last message sent (`s/this/that/` substitution)
 * piping text from the terminal to the server
-* mIRC colour coding
+* mIRC colour coding and text effects (bold, underlined, ...), translalted into Bash formatting

 ## Getting Started